Our Fuel Mix EDF Energy

 Our Sustainability Commitments, launched in Parliament in 2010, set our long term sustainability agenda.
 They set out how we’ll reduce carbon and waste, deliver low-carbon nuclear responsibly, help customers, build a world class culture and serve our communities.

 We were thrilled to have our efforts rewarded in the Business in the Community (BITC) Corporate Responsibility Index wherewe were awarded ‘Platinum Big Tick’ status for our approach to sustainability.

 With an overall score of 95%, we were also rated best in our sector.
 This is a great endorsement of our long-term approach to being a responsible and sustainable business and it recognises a huge amount of hard work by our people right across our company and in the community.

 We were also further awarded six ‘Big Ticks’ in the BITC Responsible Business Awards.
 Simon Round, a Training Team Manager in our ESCS business unit, won a BITC Local and Regional Impact Award in the Employee Volunteer of the Year category.
-For more detailed information on our achievements please visit our dedicated website pages at: Our results and performance.
+For more detailed information on our achievements please visit our dedicated website pages.

 As part of our commitment to the environment and the communities we are part of, we‘ve invested in a number of projects that focus on low carbon energy sources.
 Each of these initiatives will help further our knowledge in this energy field and have a positive effect on our environment.

 EDF Energy is a founding member of the Energy Technologies Institute (ETI), established in 2007 with a focus on low-carbon energy solutions.